Applying to the College of Education & Health Professions

 Austin, TX 78711-2728

-Graduate programs within the School of Education, Health Professions, and Human Development focus on specialized areas of study surrounding children, families, and society.
+Graduate programs within the College of Education and Health Professions focus on specialized areas of study surrounding children, families, and society.
 In addition to earning your master’s degree, you also have the option of earning a number of different professional-level certifications, depending on your program.

 *Note: There are no application deadlines for our master’s programs.
 Admission is granted on a rolling basis.
 Please see the UHV calendar for semester start and end dates.

-- All MEd Programs: You must meet the general requirements for entrance to graduate study.
+- All M.Ed. & M.S.
+Programs: You must meet the general requirements for entrance to graduate study.
+See Admissions Graduate page.

 - Submit two letters of reference from practicing educators, such as from supervisors or other professional school personnel.